ericsonga/APCSAReview/_sources/Unit8-2DArray/topic-8-2-2D-array-loops-Day2.rst

       }

-Here are some more exercises from the |Picture Lab|:
+Here are some more exercises from the |Picture Lab A5|:

 - Write a negate method to negate all the pixels in a picture.
 To negate a picture, set the red value to 255 minus the current red value, the green value to 255 minus the current green value and the blue value to 255 minus the current blue value.

-- Write the grayscale method to turn the picture into shades of gray.
+- Write the gray scale method to turn the picture into shades of gray.
 Set the red, green, and blue values to the average of the current red, green, and blue values (add all three values and divide by 3).

-You can continue on with the |Picture Lab| to mirror images and create collages and detect edges as the first step in recognizing objects in images.
+You can continue on with the next pages of |Picture Lab A5| to mirror images and create collages and detect edges as the first step in recognizing objects in images.

 Summary
 ----------